 Establishing a company is an easy thing to do in Cyprus.
 The Cypriot govern is helping the foreign investors in its attempt to attract foreign capital especially by using an advantageous tax system and low red tape.

 The registration procedure doesn’t take longer than 10 days and the entrepreneurs are encouraged to open one of the types of business regulated by the Company Law: limited liability companies, public limited companies or a company limited by guarantee or general and limited partnerships.

 Setting up of a company in Cyprus must begin with choosing a proper, unique name that can be checked at the Registrar of Companies.
-The memorandum of association, notarized and elaborated by a lawyer must be a deposit, along with the specific documents at the Companies Section of the Department of Registrar of Companies and Official Receiver.
+The memorandum of association, notarised and elaborated by a lawyer must be a deposit, along with the specific documents at the Companies Section of the Department of Registrar of Companies and Official Receiver.
 After registration, the Ministry of tax must provide a unique tax number and a VAT.
-The last step is registering at the Ministry of Labor for Social Contribution.
+The last step is registering at the Ministry of Labour for Social Contribution.